fabmob/e-mission-phone-fabmob/README.md

 The full original README for e-mission-phone is here : https://github.com/e-mission/e-mission-phone/blob/master/README.md

-See also the e-mission doc repo here : https://github.com/e-mission/e-mission-docs/
+See also the traceur phone do here : https://fabmob.readthedocs.io/en/latest/ based on the e-mission doc repo here : https://github.com/e-mission/e-mission-docs/

 For end-users:
 ---